sardana-org/sardana/doc/source/sep/SEP17.md

 is in progress
 - A result of the last acquisition - all the other cases

-`CurrentValue` attribute provides the ongoing measurement results of a channel.
+The `CurrentValue` attribute provides the ongoing measurement results of a channel.
-It is not possible to read it when the channel is acquiring (except 0Ds).
+It is not possible to read it when the channel is acquiring.
 This is because it could interfere with the hardware readouts performed by the acquisition action - all the readouts are executed via the same API - `(Pre)Read{One,All}` sequence.